 METHODS

 Study population. – Snake River steelhead populations are summer-run (Busby et al. 1996); adults enter freshwater from late summer through early fall and overwinter in rivers prior to spawning in the spring.
-Snake River steelhead spawn in tributaries ranging from 622 to nearly 1,500 km from the Pacific Ocean, at elevations of as much as > 2,000 m, from mid-March to early June.
-After spawning, post-spawn steelhead (kelts) leave tributaries and attempt to return to the Pacific Ocean.
+Snake River steelhead spawn in tributaries ranging from 622 to nearly 1,500 km from the Pacific Ocean, with some at elevations exceeding 2,000 m, from mid-March to early June.
+After spawning, many steelhead (kelts) leave tributaries and attempt to return to the Pacific Ocean.
 Downstream migrating kelts are largely female (Keefer et al. 2008), as males tend to remain on the spawning grounds to seek out additional spawning opportunities.
 Some kelts return to tributaries as repeat spawners.
 Repeat spawning occurs either 1 year (consecutive spawners) or 2 or more years (skip spawners) after first spawning.

 Prior to repeat spawning, kelts undergo reconditioning, which involves physiological recovery, accumulation of energy stores, and re-growth of the gonad.
 Snake River steelhead may undergo reconditioning in the wild, or in captivity, following capture by the Kelt Reconditioning Program (KRP).
 The captive reconditioning process was previously described (Hatch et al. 2013, Pierce et al. 2017, Jenkins et al. 2018).
 Briefly, kelts are maintained outdoors in tanks of flow-through river water, fed krill and pellets, and treated for disease and parasites.
 Kelts are sampled in late summer to determine reproductive readiness (Pierce et al. 2017, Jenkins et al. 2020).
 Kelts determined to be ready to spawn in the upcoming season, including consecutive spawners (collected ~ 3-6 months prior) and skip spawners (collected ~18 months prior), are released in the fall to migrate upstream and spawn with the natural run.
 A few additional fish are released, including fish determined to have borderline reproductive readiness, fish that have spent one winter in captivity and still not reached reproductive readiness, and fish with unknown reproductive readiness due to sampling issues.